 A compact license is a huge advantage, particularly in the travel market, because hospitals need verification of your valid state nursing license before they’ll even interview you.
 And as a travel nurse, that’s a no-brainer.

 Step 4: Find a Good Travel Nurse Agency

-As soon as you start filling out applications and make your intentions of travel nursing known, get ready, because your inbox and voicemail are about to incur a stampede of correspondence.
+As soon as you start filling out applications and make your intentions of travel nursing known, get ready!
+Your inbox and voicemail are about to incur a stampede of correspondence from travel nurse recruiters.
 And that’s awesome – who doesn’t like feeling wanted?
-But now it’s on you to vet these agencies and find the best one.
+But now it’s on you to vet these travel nursing companies and find the best one.

-Do your due diligence.
-Check out the bonuses offered.
-Inquire about insurance packages – these will vary by agency, so be sure to press hard and find out everything you need to make the best decision.
+Do your due diligence about the travel nursing pay packages they offer.
+In addition to the travel nursing pay, check out the bonuses offered and if they offer travel nurse housing.
+Also, inquire about insurance packages – these will vary by agency, so be sure to press hard and find out everything you need to make the best decision.
 Some insurance packages cost very little but cover very little if anything should go wrong — these are sometimes referred to as catastrophic plans.

-We recommend building a short list of reputable travel nursing agencies then going from there.
+We recommend building a short list of reputable travel nursing companies and then going from there.
 And if Health Carousel Travel Nursing doesn’t make the list – I thought we were friends?
 But really, we’ll be here if and when you decide to look elsewhere.